wodby/docker4drupal/docs/containers/varnish.md

 ### Drupal 7

-To spin up a container with Redis cache and use it as a default cache storage follow these steps:
+To spin up a container with Varnish cache and use it as a cache solution follow these steps:

 1. Uncomment lines with varnish service definition in the compose file.
 2. Download and install [varnish module](https://www.drupal.org/project/varnish)